schreiber-lab/mlreflect/README.md

 An example of how to use the default pre-trained model for single layers on Si/SiOx substrates to fit data directly from a SPEC file is shown in _examples/notebooks/spec_usage_example.ipynb_ Jupyter notebook.

+A detailed explanation as well as API info can be found in the documentation.

 ## Authors
 #### Main author
 - Alessandro Greco <alessandro.greco@uni-tuebingen.de> (Institut für Angewandte Physik, University of Tübingen)